ZeProgFactory/UpdateVersionInfo/README.md

 ## command line switches

 ```
-UpdateVersionInfo - V1.0.0
+UpdateVersionInfo - V1.0.9

   -?
 Shows help/usage information.
   -s                         silent/verbus
   -i                         Displays current version info
   -v, --major=VALUE          auto | A numeric major version number greater
                              than zero.
   -m, --minor=VALUE          A numeric minor number greater than zero.
   -b, --build=VALUE          A numeric build number greater than zero.
   -r, --revision=VALUE       A numeric revision number greater than zero.
+      --vi=VALUE             The path to a 'VersionInfo.cs' file to update
+                             with version information.
   -p, --path=VALUE           scan | The path to a C# file to update with
                              version information.
   -a, --androidManifest=VALUE
                              The path to an android manifest file to update
                              with version information.
   -t, --touchPlist=VALUE     The path to an iOS plist file to update with
                              version information.
-  -n, --nuspec=VALUE         The path to an Nuget definition file to update with
+  -n, --nuspec=VALUE         The path to an nuspec file to update with
                              version information.

 ```